 Where To Look For Wildlife:

 Plants grow and wildlife reside in areas where their needs are met.
-The same ducks that you see during
+The same ducks that you photograph

 How To Look For Wildlife:

 Read the Art of Seeing section for ways to improve the process of your seeing.
 Using the Art of Seeing, you will also learn how to look for movement in the outdoors.
 Wildlife always seems to look smaller than what we visualize when we actually see the animal up close.
 Sometimes, due to videos or pictures in a book, we have a distorted impression of what size the animal actually is.
 When looking at the field guides, notice the length and the height of an animal to understand the real size of an animal.
 Visiting a nature center will improve the visualization of wildlife sizes.
 Note, most wildlife is seen by looking down in brush or bushes... not looking over.
 When you locate wildlife, you will be extremely fortunate if the whole animal is seen initially.